wkolowski/Type-Theory-Wishlist/README.md

 ## Sums <a id="sums"></a> [↩](#toc)

-As for sum types, we would like to have extensible sum types, akin to OCaml's polymorphic variants.
-If that's not possible, then sum types are subsumed by inductive types.
-In theory, getting records right should be enough to get sums right, as they are dual to records.
+We have extensible sum types.
+This means that we can create sum types on the go, without having to declare them beforehand, and then we can use them as if they were ordinary sum types.

-For extensible sums, we use square bracket notation.
-Constructor are written as `name of argType`.
+Extensible sums are written in a notation similar to records, but using square brackets.
+Constructors are written as `name of argType`.

 ```
 sum (A B : Type) : Type := [inl of A, inr of B]